 - With a stand mixer fitted with the paddle attachment, mix flour, sugar, baking powder and salt on low speed until combined.
 Add butter one piece at a time and mix until the mixture forms pea sized pieces, about 1 minute.
 Reserve ½ cup of the milk mixture.
 Pour remaining milk mixture into the batter and increase the speed to medium-high and beat until light and fluffy, about 1 minute.
 Reduce the speed to medium-low and add reserved ½ cup milk mixture and beat until combined, about 30 seconds.
 Give the batter a final stir by hand and stir in ground sprinkles.

-Assembled cupcakes can be stored in an air tight cake container for up to 1 day at room temperature or stored in the refrigerator for up to 3 days.
+STORAGE: Frosted cupcakes can be stored in an airtight cake container at room temperature for up to 1 day or stored in the refrigerator for up to 3 days.
 Bring to room temperature before serving.